 For Centiq, the wealth of opportunity for customers to accelerate business change and embrace new ways of implementing and managing SAP whilst removing the constraints of previous approaches is really exciting.
 Prioritising Agility at the core.

 I have always observed that whilst choice is great, this alone does not drive success as much as simplicity and certainty in terms of customer drivers.
 In fact, choice can be overwhelming and actually reduce the rate of change.
 The building of this strengthened alliance between Microsoft and SAP certainly represents to customers a simplified message in order to consider an approach to a Public Cloud solution, dissolving the barriers that can be caused by a noisy marketplace.

 Lift & Shift?

 Once a cloud platform has been selected thoughts turn to how you move your current SAP landscape to the cloud and more importantly ensure you are getting the best from the platform.
-A really solid starting point for is an updated operating model.
+A really solid starting point is an updated operating model.